astropy/astropy/docs/fits/users_guide/users_tutorial.rst

 -------------------------

 So far we have demonstrated how to read and update an existing FITS file.
 But how about creating a new FITS file from scratch?
-Such task is very easy in PyFITS for an image HDU.
+Such tasks are very easy in Astropy for an image HDU.
 We'll first demonstrate how to create a FITS file consisting only the primary HDU with image data.

 First, we create a numpy object for the data part: